kevintruong/til/File-System,-Part-8:-Disk-blocks-example.md

 ```

-For a typical filesystem our index values are 32 bits i.e. 4bytes.
-Thus in 4096 bytes we can store 4096 / 4 = 1024 entries
+For a typical filesystem, our index values are 32 bits i.e. 4bytes.
+Thus in 4096 bytes we can store 4096 / 4 = 1024 entries.
 This means our indirect block can refer to 1024 * 4KB = 4MB of data.
-With the first ten direct blocks we can therefore accommodate files up to 40KB + 1024 * 4KB= 4136KB .
+With the first ten direct blocks, we can therefore accommodate files up to 40KB + 1024 * 4KB= 4136KB .
 Some of the later table entries can be invalid for files that are smaller than this.

-For even larger files we could use two indirect blocks.
+For even larger files, we could use two indirect blocks.
 However there's a better alternative, that will allow us to efficiently scale up to huge files.
 We will include a double-indirect pointer and if that's not enough a triple indirect pointer.
 The double indirect pointer means we have a table of 1024 entries to disk blocks that are used as 1024 entries.
 This means we can refer to 1024*1024 disk blocks of data.

 ![inode disk blocks for data](http://uw714doc.sco.com/en/FS_admin/graphics/s5chain.gif)